Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Lightlike FFOPE

-Similar to the six-gluon amplitude \cite{Alday:2010ku}, the OPE analysis shows that the leading contribution of order $e^{-\tau}$ should come from the lightest state: gluon excitation states $F$ and ${\bar F}$.
-Interestingly, we can observe that the one-loop OPE expansion starts at $e^{-2\tau}\tau^0$, and the two-loop starts at $e^{-\tau} \tau^0$.
-These suggest that the transition ${\mathbb F}^\LL_3(\psi)$ for the single gluon excitation starts at order $g^2$.
-This simple observation already provides a non-trivial prediction to all orders, namely,
+Similar to the six-gluon amplitude \cite{Alday:2010ku}, the leading contribution of order $\mathrm{e}^{-\tau}$ should come from the lightest state: the gluonic excitation states $F \equiv F_{z^-}$ and $\bar{F} \equiv F_{\bar{z}^-}$.
+This is also different from the FFOPE in \cite{Sever:2020jjx} where the first excitation is the double-scalar state.
+We find that the one-loop result starts at $\mathrm{e}^{-2\tau}$ while two-loop starts at $\mathrm{e}^{-\tau}$.
+This suggests that the transition for the single gluonic excitation state contributes from two-loop order.
+By matching \eqref{eq:W4OPEexpansion2} with \eqref{eq:OPELLF4}, one obtains the leading order lightlike FF transition as